soph-colo/data3000-adv-ds/README.md

 - 2/12: New prof. change in focus incoming.
 Will probably continue these on my own.

 - 2/23: Will be exploring the world of AI Influcners.

+- 4/6: Done with preprocessing.
+Working on models.